-This Framework has been developed to set out an overarching strategic approach for commercially-led regeneration of a neighbourhood at the heart of the City Centre, with a focus on creating a new office offer alongside other employment generating uses, such as the emerging proposals for a new hotel at 55 Portland Street.
+This Framework sets out an overarching strategic approach for commercially-led regeneration of a neighbourhood at the heart of the city centre, with a focus on creating a new office offer alongside other employment generating uses, such as the emerging proposals for a new hotel at 55 Portland Street.
+The Framework encompasses both short and long-term proposals for the area.